maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This limitation was removed from later versions of Dartmouth, which allow one or more statements of any sort to follow the `THEN`.
 In the common case where only one statement needs to be performed, placing it after the `THEN`, instead of branching to or around it, can lead to dramatically more readable code.
 If there is more than one statement after the `THEN`, these are performed all-or-nothing; if the logical expression is true, all of the following statements *on the same line* are performed; if it fails, *none* of them are performed and the program moves to the first statement on the next line.
 A few memory-limited dialects, notably Sinclair BASIC, lacked the ability to place any statement after `THEN`, and thus followed the original Dartmouth syntax.

-This change also leads to the curious syntax that one can still perform the action of `THEN GOTO` a line without a `GOTO`, as the original `THEN` (line) style was retained for compatibility reasons.
-A more obvious syntax is to use the `THEN GOTO` (line), but this is never seen in real programs.
-Some dialects also allow the alternative syntax of a `GOTO` or `GOSUB` without the then, `IF X=0 GOTO 100`.
+This change also leads to the curious syntax that one can still perform the action of `THEN GOTO` to branch to a line without a `GOTO`.
+This allows the original `THEN` *lineno* style to be used, which was retained for compatibility reasons.
+A more obvious syntax is to use the `THEN GOTO` *lineno*, but this is never seen in real programs.
+Some dialects also allow the alternative syntax of a `GOTO` or `GOSUB` without the `THEN`, for instance, `IF X=0 GOTO 100`.
 RetroBASIC supports all of these options.

 Later versions of BASIC generally support an optional `ELSE` clause, which is performed if the *lexp* returns false.
 RetroBASIC does not (currently) support this feature.